 - Full risk assessments regarding noise levels are to be carried out regularly, and any employees at greater risk of hearing damage should be identified

 - Once noise levels are found, specific safety measures should be put in place to ensure the noise is not exceeding 85 decibels.
 Quieter machinery could be used, processes performed differently to reduce noise levels and noise absorbing barriers could be used.
 Certainly, all employees should be provided with the appropriate personal protective equipment specifically to protect hearing

 We may also offer you a free local independent medical professional who would assess your hearing problem if needs be.
-Once we have all the details, with your permission, we can then take the lead in making successful Tinnitus injury accident claims on your behalf.
+Once we have all the details, with your permission, we can then take the lead on your claims process.

 Compensation usually consists of general damages and special damages: